Leverage Turing Intelligence capabilities to integrate AI into your operations, enhance automation, and optimize cloud migration for scalable impact.

 Among the many options available today, JavaScript (JS) is the most popular language among beginner and experienced developers.
 It is the most widely used programming language for the ninth year in a row.
 JS is well-known for its scripting language and its application in front-end web development.
 However, its newer version can manage both the client and server sides of web development.
-This blog discusses some of the best books on JavaScript that every software developer should read in 2023.
+This blog discusses some of the best books on JavaScript that every software developer should read.

 "JavaScript is the only language I'm aware of that people feel they don't need to learn before they start using it."